dongkwanp/sacramentoR/README.md

 sacramentoR
 -----------

-`sacramentoR` builds out the SAC-SMA-DS model within the R environment.
+`sacramentoR` builds out the SAC-SMA distributed model within the R environment.
 In addition, `sacramentoR` contains functions and tools to translate [prmsR](https://github.com/dongkwanp/prmsR) hydrologic models to SAC-SMA models as easily and as effectively as possible.
 This